Culture of Birmingham: Fine art

 David Cox was a Birmingham watercolour artist and president of the Associated Artists in Water Colour in 1810.

 An "Academy of Arts" was organised in 1814, and an exhibition of paintings took place in Union Passage that year.
 A School of Design, or "Society of Arts", was started February 7, 1821; Sir Robert Lawley, Bt (the first Lord Wenlock) presenting a valuable collection of casts from Grecian sculpture.
 The first exhibition was held in 1826, in a building on New Street.

 The first Ballot for pictures to be chosen from the Annual Exhibition of Local Artists took place in 1835.

-Edward Burne-Jones was born in Birmingham, spent his first twenty years in the city, and later became the president of the Birmingham Society of Artists (which dates from 1826).
+Edward Burne-Jones was born in Birmingham, spent his first twenty years in the city, and later became the president of the (later Royal) Birmingham Society of Artists (which dates from 1826).
 He strongly influenced the Birmingham Group, which formed the link between late Romanticism in the visual arts and the Birmingham Surrealists who were prominent in the city's arts in the early and mid-20th century.

 The Scottish painter William Gear (1915–97) had studied with Fernand Léger in Paris and after World War 2 became the only British member of the Surrealist-influenced COBRA, the most avant-garde movement of the time.
 Between 1964 and 1975 he was head of the Faculty of Fine Art at Birmingham College of Art and continued to live in the city until his death.

 The Birmingham Arts Lab at Gosta Green was an important centre for alternative comic art in the late 1970s; in the 1990s the Birmingham Museum and Art Gallery staged a historical retrospective of the work made there.